maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 \end{align*}
 </div>

 Unfortunately this term $p(\mathbf{y} \mid X)$ is usually not calculable in Bayesian analysis due to [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
-However, for Bayesian linear regression under the assumptions we have made for the likelihood and prior we are able to find an analytic solution.
+However, in this example, under the assumptions we have made for the likelihood and prior we are able to find an analytic solution.

 It is [shown](#post_blr) in the appendix that the posterior is given by: